"Mogami River Senbon Dango" strawberry and tiramisu

 Recommended dish: Zundan Dango

-Mogamigawa Senbon Dango always sells a wide variety of dango, from standard menu items to seasonal limited items.
+Mogamigawa Senbon Dango offers a wide variety of dango (rice dumplings) year-round, from standard items to seasonal specials.

 • Zundan Dango